shidel/FDI/README.md

     Verify the target drive MBR is not blank.

+    These probably wont happen for a very long time:

     Maybe, add ability to install from floppy only sources.

     Might, deploy a solution to adjust for the long perceived pauses during